40 of the Latest and Greatest Ways to Reduce Your Carbon Footprint at Home

 Turning off lights and appliances as much as possible is a sure-fire way to reduce your energy consumption, but swapping your standard light bulb for an LED or CFL bulb reduces energy consumption by up to 80 percent, according to the U.S. Department of Energy.
 The more efficient bulbs also last longer, reducing waste and cost.

 Rather than grabbing a single-use container when you’re out and about, carry a reusable water bottle with you.
 You can take this tip further by carrying a coffee thermos, too.
 Most coffee shops will fill your brought-from-home mug.
-Here are 30 ways to recycle just about anything.

 Instead of one-time plastic pods, which wreak havoc on the environment, purchase a drip brewing machine that reduces plastic consumption.
 Even better, invest in a French press or cold brew maker, which does the steeping without plastic or power.